Zulily: Wind down

 In early December, Zulily filed a notice of its intent to lay off 292 employees in Seattle following several lawsuits filed against the company and the departure of CEO Terry Boyle.
 Zulily laid off another 547 employees at warehouses in Nevada and Ohio.
 On December 9, the company announced a "going-out-of-business sale", which reporters interpreted as a sign that the company was preparing to close down entirely.

-Since December 18, 2023, Zulily's website, app, and customer service phone line have been inoperable.
+By December 18, 2023, customers reported that Zulily's website, app, and customer service phone line were inoperable.
 The company laid off additional employees on December 20.

 On December 22, 2023, Douglas Wilson Companies announced that it was the assignee of Zulily's assignment for the benefit of creditors (ABC).
 A special purpose entity, Zulily ABC, LLC, managed the wind down of Zulily's business and liquidated its assets for the benefit of its creditors.
 The ABC arrangement was an alternative to bankruptcy.

+Zulily's intellectual property was acquired by competitor Beyond, Inc. in March 2024, in a deal valued at $4.5 million in cash.

+New ownership and revival

+In March 2025, Beyond, Inc. announced it would sell a 75% stake in the Zulily brand to Lyons Trading Company, the operator of Proozy.com, valuing the brand at approximately $6.7 million; Beyond retained a 25 percent interest.